Codazzi tensors and their space-times, and Cotton gravity: Harada-Cotton gravity

-and include De Sitter, anti De Sitter, Milne, Lanczos spacetimes.
+and include De Sitter, anti De Sitter, Milne, Lanczos space-times.
 They are conformally flat $(C_{jklm}=0)$, and Einstein ($R_{jk}=g_{jk} R/n$).\\ Harada made the remark that a De Sitter metric is a vacuum solution ($T_{jk}=0$) of the Cotton gravity equation \eqref{HEq}.
-Ferus proved that the following is the only non-trivial Codazzi tensor in a De Sitter spacetime \cite{Ferus} and \cite{Besse} p.436:
+Ferus proved that the following is the only non-trivial Codazzi tensor in a De Sitter space-time \cite{Ferus} and \cite{Besse} p.436:

 where $\phi $ is a smooth scalar field.
 Then